Undergraduate Admission

 Open House and Portfolio Forum

-The Discover USC Open House is your opportunity to tour the USC campus and attend a Roski Portfolio Forum.
-Check back after July 1 for fall details.
+The Discover USC Open House is your opportunity to tour the USC campus and attend a Roski Portfolio Forum (for high school seniors only).

 First-Year Application and Portfolio

 Submit your USC application, Roski portfolio and other required materials.
-You may also request consideration for a USC merit or departmental scholarship.
+USC merit or departmental scholarship consideration is included in the overall application review process.

 December 1